Child Exploitation

-Pan-Cheshire approach to tackling Child Exploitation
+Pan-Cheshire approach to tackling Exploitation

-Where child exploitation, or the risk of it, is suspected, frontline practitioners should complete the Pan Cheshire Contextual Safeguarding Screening Tool.
-The screening tool should be sent to the Halton’s front door iCART.
+If it relates to a child under the age of 18 then – the screening tool should be sent to the Halton’s front door iCART.
 They will review all information and a multi-agency decision on level risk will be made and actions agreed.
-If the child is an open case then a request would go to the lead professional to complete the Contextual Safeguarding Assessment tool.
-If the child is not known a decision on the best placed practitioner to complete the risk assessment tool will be made.
+If a child has an open case then a request would go to the lead professional to complete the Contextual Safeguarding Assessment tool.
+If a child is not known a decision on the best placed practitioner to complete the risk assessment tool will be made.

 If you have concerns about individuals that could be exploiting children or locations where exploitation maybe occurring (be that a physical or online location) then please complete the Contextual Safeguarding Operational Group Information Form.